Graduate Certificate Programs

 Jefferson College of Life Sciences (JCLS) offers graduate certificate programs to provide industry, academic and health professionals with skills and knowledge needed for success in today's health-sciences related environments.
 The certificate programs will improve technical and managerial skills for career advancement or provide knowledge and skills in new areas for increased career options, without interrupting employment.

-Our MS Programs
+Our Graduate Certificate Programs

 - Clinical Research & Trials: Implementation - An introduction to the field of clinical research and well-suited for career changers or those with minimal experience in the field.